 Your Baby at 19 Weeks Pregnant

 Extra eggs.
 If you're carrying a girl, her little reproductive system is already well established.
-The vagina, uterus, and fallopian tubes are in place.
-The ovaries contain more than 6 million primitive egg cells.
-When your baby is born, that number will have shrunk to about 1 million.
+The vagina, uterus, and fallopian tubes are all in place, and the ovaries contain more than 6 million primitive egg cells.
+When she is born, that number will have dropped to about 1 million.

 You've got male.
 If you're having a boy, his testicles have formed and have been secreting testosterone since about week 10 of your pregnancy.
 The external genitalia, which became male in the first trimester, are continuing to grow.

 Second skin.
 Around this time, the skin starts to produce a waxy coating called vernix caseosa.
-Made of oils secreted by the skin, dead cells, and lanugo, the fine hair that covers the body, vernix protects your little one's skin from the effects of floating in amniotic fluid.
-Most of it will disappear before birth.
-Preterm babies are often born still covered with a lot of vernix.
+Made of oils secreted by the skin, dead cells, and lanugo (the fine hair that covers the body), vernix protects your little one's skin from the effects of floating in amniotic fluid.
+Most of it will disappear before birth, but preterm babies are often born still covered with a lot of vernix.

 Your Pregnancy at 19 Weeks

 Funny face.
 The dark patches you may have on your nose, cheeks, and forehead are a common condition of pregnancy called chloasma, or the "mask of pregnancy."
 Hormones are to blame for this splotchiness, which affects some but not all pregnant women.
 Pregnancy hormones are also responsible for the linea nigra, the dark line running down your belly to your pubic bone.
 Both chloasma and the linea nigra will gradually fade after you give birth.
 Exposure to the sun can darken the pigments in your skin even more, so be sure to use sunscreen or stay in the shade.